Fiserv Forum

 Fiserv Forum (/faɪ'sɜːrv 'fɔːrəm/; stylized as fiserv.forum) is a multi-purpose arena located in downtown Milwaukee, Wisconsin.
 It is the home of the Milwaukee Bucks of the National Basketball Association (NBA) and the Marquette Golden Eagles men's basketball team of Marquette University.

 Construction began in 2016, with the arena officially opening its doors in 2018.
 Taxpayers contributed $250 million towards the total construction cost of $524 million.
 The city of Milwaukee sold the land in downtown Milwaukee for $1 to the team.

-The Fiserv Forum is the third-newest arena in the NBA, after the Intuit Dome in Los Angeles (opened in 2024) and the Chase Center in San Francisco (opened in 2019).
+The Fiserv Forum is the third-newest arena in the NBA, after Intuit Dome in Los Angeles (opened in 2024) and Chase Center in San Francisco (opened in 2019).

 History

 Despite being one of the premier NBA facilities when completed in 1988, the BMO Harris Bradley Center was one of the oldest active NBA arenas by the end of the Bucks' tenancy in 2018.
 Only Madison Square Garden in New York City and Oakland Arena in Oakland were older than the Bradley Center; however, both Madison Square Garden and Oakland Arena were substantially renovated during their lifetimes, with Oakland Arena eventually being replaced by the new Chase Center in San Francisco, beginning with the 2019–20 season.
 The funds for the building of the BMO Harris Bradley Center were donated by Jane Bradley Pettit and husband Lloyd Pettit without any provision for the building's long-term capital needs or annual operating expenses.
 Although the facility was self-sufficient, its tenants, such as the Bucks, were at a disadvantage compared with other NBA teams because of the arrangement.

 Former Bucks owner and former U.S. Senator Herb Kohl proposed building a new downtown arena to replace the Bradley Center.
 There was considerable discussion in the region about the idea of a publicly funded arena and ultimately no resolution was reached.
 In 2009, Wisconsin Governor Jim Doyle included a provision in the state's capital budget seeking $5 million in state bonding support to renovate the Bradley Center.
 The Bradley Center's board of directors told state officials that the building needed $40 million in renovations, so they reportedly agreed to raise the remaining $35 million on their own.